dmkael/python-project-52/README.md

     py -m pip install git+https://github.com/dmkael/python-project-52.git
       ```

-  _NOTE: If the gendiff command are not available in your shell after installation for user, you’ll need to add the directory to your PATH.
-More info here:_
+  _NOTE: During installation of the package "for user," it's necessary for the user-specific package directory to be accessible in the PATH variable.
+Detailed information:_
   _[Installing to the user documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-to-the-user-site)_

 For the service to function, three environment variables are required: